 In 1919, the Kohr brothers set up a booth on the Coney Island boardwalk, hoping to sell some of their homemade custard.
-Little did they know they’d sell a whopping 18,460 cones in just two days!
-One hundred years later, the original recipe is still a favorite, now on Wild Wheels Pier.
-The main draw?
-For Kelly of Budd Lake, it’s “nostalgia.”
+Little did they know they’d sell a whopping 18,000 cones in just a single weekend!
+Over 100 years later, the original recipe is still a favorite, and can now on Wild Wheels Pier in Wildwood, as well as various other locations throughout the Jersey Shore.

 Polar Cub (Whitehouse Station)

-From frozen yogurt to ice cream, this local mom-and-pop shop can do it all, and, better yet, at family-friendly prices.
-Our readers are crazy for Polar Cub’s creamy soft-serve, extra thick milkshakes, and special flavors, including banana and pumpkin.
+From ice cream to chocolate dipped bananas and “flurries,” this local mom-and-pop shop can do it all, and, better yet, at family-friendly prices.

 Since opening its doors in 1979, this Victorian-style ice cream shop has been a favorite stop for kids and adults alike.
-Serving up house-made ice creams, pastries, and specialty coffees (not to mention the treats in their chocolate store!), it’s no wonder why readers like Stephanie from Springfield, can’t get enough.
-“Thomas Sweet makes the best ice cream.
-Love their bend-ins!”
+Serving up house-made ice creams, frozen yogurt, chocolates and specialty coffees (not to mention the treats in their chocolate store!).

 The Towne Scoop (Verona)

-The vintage parlor and bow tie-outfitted scoopers may be The Towne Scoop’s trademarks, but the store’s true claim to fame is its delicious ice cream.
+The Towne Scoop’s vintage look and bow tie-outfitted scoopers may be its trademark, but this store’s true claim to fame is its delicious ice cream.
 Our readers love the over 20 flavors of ice cream, frozen yogurt, and Italian ice, plus the 18 toppings to mix and match.
-So head on over or wait for them to come to you—They’ve got two trucks loaded with ice cream and ready to make an appearance at your next summer bash.

 Vanilla Bean Creamery (Cranford)

-Run by Ice Cream University (yes, it’s real) grad Ralph Kopelman, this shop is scooping 32 ice cream flavors—plus a special flavor of the week, Italian ice, and sorbet—all of which are handmade on the premises daily.
-As if that’s not enough, the Creamery loves to experiment with exotic ingredients, giving way to awesome flavors, including Chocolate Pretzel Crunch and Coconut Almond Joy.
+Run by Ice Cream University (yes, it’s real) grad Ralph Kopelman, this shop is scooping 32 ice cream flavors—plus a special flavor of the week, along with Italian ice and sorbet—all of which are handmade on the premises daily.

 Bent Spoon (Princeton)